defval/di/docs/advanced.md

 di.Provide(NewFollower, di.Tags{"type", "follower"}))
 ```

-If you need to resolve it from the container use `di.Tags` *resolve
+If you need to resolve it from the container, use `di.Tags` *resolve
 option*.

 ```go